brooks-builds/bbggez/README.md

 1. Fork the repository
 1. Clone the repository to your local environment
 1. Make sure you have [Rust](https://www.rust-lang.org/) installed
-1. Run the tests to make sure that everything is working as expected
+1. Run the tests with the command `cargo test` to make sure that everything is working as expected
 1. Make your changes locally
 1. Add tests for any code you write
 1. Add documentation for any code you write